ernesto27/system-design/videostream/tutorial/tutorial.md

 	lambda.Start(handler)
 }
 ```
-On main we call the Star method of the lambda sdk, this method requires a function call "handler" that will be executed when the lambda function is invoked, this set a status code 200 and a text response "Hello lambda", we use this mock example to test if it is working correctly using a container.
+On main function we call the Star method of the lambda sdk, this method requires a function argument call "handler" , it  will be executed when the lambda function is invoked, this function uses a method of the AWS sdk called APIGatewayProxyResponse to create a response using a status code of 200 and a text response "Hello lambda".

-Create a Dockerfile with this content
+Next, create a Dockerfile with the following content.

 ```Dockerfile
 FROM golang:1.22 as build